katieyves/frontend-nanodegree-feedreader/README.md

 # FeedReader

-Download repository to your computer and open it in your browser.
-Open file index.html in browser.
+Download repository to your computer.
+Open file index.html in a browser.

 ## Project